 Supported by RSCT project in Rajasthan, Rajsamand intends to contribute to improving health status in the district by strengthening delivery of national health programmes as well as mobilize communities for better health.
 The project focuses on reducing maternal and infant mortality and improving menstrual hygiene and reproductive health of adolescent girls and women in Barmer district.

 RSCT is attempting to develop a much more accountable system at the community and local governance level and ensuring to work towards strengthening gender relations at the community level.
-RSCT adopts a strategy of conducting a sustained mobilization and communication campaign to create awareness and behaviour change.
+RSCT adopts a strategy of conducting a sustained mobilization and communication campaign to create awareness and behavior change.
 RSCT is ensuring project efforts with government programs, community groups and on the campaign is synchronized with each other and will revolve around common themes of Maternal and Child Health; Tuberculosis control and HIV prevention.